astefan1/GoalAchievement/ReadMe.md

     * "analyzeDA_H1.R"
     * "analyzeDA_H2.R"

-### H3
+### H3-1 (motivational goal commitment)

+* Run the script 'design_analysis_H3-1.R'.
+This file makes use of functions from four other scripts and contains the entire design analysis for H2, including plots and tables for all conditions:
+    * "generateData_ANCOVA_H1.R"
+    * "generateData_ANCOVA_H2.R"
+    * "conductDA_ANCOVA.R"
+    * "analyzeDA_H3H4.R"

+### H3-2 (affective goal commitment)

-* Run the script 'design_analysis_H3.R'.
+* Run the script 'design_analysis_H3-2.R'.
 This file makes use of functions from three other scripts and contains the entire design analysis for H2, including plots and tables for all conditions:
     * "generateData_ANOVA.R"
  .  * "conductDA_ANOVA.R"
     * "analyzeDA_H3H4.R"

-### H4
+### H4 (energization)

 * Run the script 'design_analysis_H4.R'.
 This file makes use of functions from three other scripts and contains the entire design analysis for H2, including plots and tables for all conditions:
     * "generateData_ANOVA.R"